 GOBL 360.
 INDEPENDENT STUDY.
-Individual study in Global Studies directed by a faculty member, with permission of the department chair.
-Semester course, one, two or three hours.
+Individual study of specialized topics in global studies.
+Junior standing, permission of the department chair, and a faculty sponsor are required.

 GOBL 370.
 INDEPENDENT RESEARCH.
-An opportunity to conduct supervised research in Global Studies.
-Junior standing and permission of the department chair and a faculty sponsor are required.
-Semester course, one, two or three hours.
+An opportunity to conduct supervised research in global studies.
+Junior standing, permission of the department chair, and a faculty sponsor are required.

 GOBL 390.
 STUDIES IN MODERN LANGUAGE.
 Readings and discussion of topics in literature or language.
 Subject matter varies.
-Semester course, one, two or three hours.

 GOBL 460.
 INDEPENDENT STUDY.
-Individual study in Global Studies directed by a faculty member with permission of the department chair.
-Semester course, one, two or three hours.
+Individual study of specialized topics in global studies.
+Senior standing, permission of the department chair, and a faculty sponsor are required.

 GOBL 470.
 INDEPENDENT RESEARCH.
-An opportunity to conduct supervised research in Global Studies.
-Senior standing and permission of the department chair and a faculty sponsor are required.
-Semester course, one, two or three hours.
+An opportunity to conduct supervised research in global studies.
+Senior standing, permission of the department chair, and a faculty sponsor are required.